Standards and Procedures

 Certification for International Graduate Students Serving in Teaching Positions

-For eligibility to hold a teaching position at Texas A&M University – such as Graduate Assistant-Teaching (GAT), Instructor, Lecturer, etc. – the State of Texas Education Code (Section 51-917) and university guidelines require international graduate students to meet minimum English Language Proficiency standards beyond those required for admission.
+For eligibility to hold a graduate assistantship with instructional or curricular support responsibilities at Texas A&M University – such as Graduate Assistant-Teaching (GAT), Lecturing (GAL), etc. – the State of Texas Education Code (Section 51-917) and university guidelines require international graduate students to meet minimum English Language Proficiency standards beyond those required for admission.
+International graduate students who wish to hold teaching positions must meet this certification requirement before hiring by achieving requisite scores on the oral component of a standardized language examination (see chart below).

 Eligibility Levels for International Graduate Students Serving in Teaching Positions